Fully vaccinated family members can celebrate the holidays without masks, Fauci says - KESQ

 “That’s what I’m going to do with my family,” Fauci, the director of the National Institute of Allergy and Infectious Diseases, told CNN’s Dana Bash on “State of the Union.”

-However, the nation’s top infectious disease expert also noted that if you’re traveling or are unaware of the vaccination status of the people around you, then you should wear a mask in those situations.
+However, the nation’s top infectious disease expert also noted if you are traveling or are unaware of the vaccination status of the people around you, then you should wear a mask in those situations.

 “Get vaccinated and you can enjoy the holidays very easily.
 And if you’re not, please be careful,” Fauci said.
 “Get tested if you need to get tested when you’re getting together, but that’s not a substitute for getting vaccinated.
 Get yourself vaccinated and you can continue to enjoy interactions with your family and others.”